-In AD 54, Paul reported the gospel message that dates to his conversion two or three years after Jesus’s crucifixion.
-That first Christian message is the gospel that Jesus died, was buried, and resurrected (1 Cor 15:3–4).
-Paul listed numerous eyewitnesses seeing Jesus alive from the dead even 500 at one time (1 Cor 15:5–8).
-Secular historians admit that the Christian faith began because of the belief that Jesus rose from the dead.
-According to history, various people experienced Jesus bodily alive from the dead.
-In other words, their experience was that they saw, heard, touched, and ate with Jesus alive and bodily restored after three days having been crucified and confirmed dead (Luke 23:36–42).
+In AD 54, Paul reported the gospel message from his conversion that occurred two or three years after Jesus’s crucifixion.
+That first Christian message is the gospel that Jesus died, was buried, and resurrected (1 Corinthians 15:3–4).
+Paul listed numerous eyewitnesses seeing Jesus alive from the dead even 500 witnesses at one time (1 Corinthians 15:5–8).
+Secular historians admit that the Christian faith began because carrots people experienced Jesus risen from the dead.
+According to the Gospels, they saw, heard, touched, and ate with Jesus who was bodily restored to life after three days having been crucified and confirmed dead (Luke 24:36–42).

 What is the best explanation for various people experiencing Jesus risen bodily from the dead?
 To secular scholars, the experiences of Jesus’s resurrection are phenomena — events for which they cannot explain the cause.
-Explanations built on possibilities cannot suffice, because such scenarios ignore and do not explain basic facts.
-The most plausible explanation cannot ignore the eyewitness experiences.
-For those open to belief, they find the best explanation is that Jesus bodily rose from the dead.
+Alternatives explanations to Jesus’s resurrection build on possibilities but cannot sufficiently explain all these historical facts.
+Those whose minds are open to the considering the witnesses find the best explanation is that Jesus bodily rose from the dead.

-Citing eyewitnesses of Jesus’s resurrection was among the preaching that established the Christian movement.
-In Luke’s writing of “Acts of the Apostles,” Luke recorded early sermons from Peter and Paul that secular historians date before the book of Acts.
-The Book of Acts presents Peter proclaiming Jesus risen from the dead confirmed by predictions in the Jewish Scriptures, Jesus’s tomb being empty, and eyewitnesses of Jesus resurrected (Acts 2:14–36).
-Likewise, Luke recorded that Paul preached the same evidence of people seeing Jesus alive and they became witnesses to the people (Acts 13:26–41; cf. 1 Cor 15:1–11).
+Citing eyewitnesses of Jesus’s resurrection was the preaching that established the church — God’s people.
+In the physician Luke’s writing of “Acts of the Apostles,” Luke recorded early speeches from Peter and Paul that historians date before the book of Acts.
+In Luke’s record, Peter preached presenting evidence that Jesus resurrected from the dead such as the fulfilling of resurrection predictions in the Jewish Scriptures, Jesus’s missing body, and eyewitnesses of Jesus resurrected (Acts 2:14–36).
+Likewise, Luke recorded that Paul preached the same evidence of people seeing Jesus alive and becoming witnesses to the all (Acts 13:26–41; cf. 1 Cor 15:1–11).

-From the beginning of the church, the experiences of Jesus’s resurrection changed people’s lives.
-They would not recant their faith even in the face of death.
-That life-changing faith has passed through centuries transforming many people and the world.
-Because of faith in Jesus’s resurrection, Christians believe that on the last day they will resurrect like Jesus rose from the dead in glorified bodies for eternal life (Rom 8:11; 1 Cor 6:14; 15:51–53).
-Today, followers of Christ urge everyone to read the words of Jesus in the Gospels, meet with a church of Christ, and believe, repent, and be baptized (Mark 16:16; Acts 2:38).
+From the beginning of the church, the experiences of Jesus bodily rising from the dead changed people’s lives.
+Witnesses would not recant their witnesses even in the face of death.
+Their life-changing faith has passed through centuries transforming many people and eventually the world.
+Because of faith in Jesus’s resurrection, Christians believe that on the last day they will resurrect like Jesus rose from the dead in glorified bodies to eternal life (Romans 8:11; 1 Corinthians 6:14; 15:51–53).
+Today, the followers of Christ urge everyone to read the words of Jesus in the Gospels, trust the witnesses, meet with a church of Christ, and believe, repent, and be baptized (Mark 16:16; Acts 2:38).